Lucas-Tito/CodeSchool/Data_Structure/Queue/World_Cup/README.md

 1 4  <br>
 1 0 <br>

-## Saída
+## Output
-O programa imprime a letra identificadora da equipe campeã.
+The program prints a letter indicating the winner team.